How to Tune Into Buyer Trends

 One of the most affected areas of the real estate market, when the tourism industry took a hit, is Airbnb rentals.
 The Airbnb hosts can’t rely on rentals as their primary source of income, so they have three options:

-- Continue listing their rental property, even though they are unlikely to receive bookings
+• Continue listing their rental property, even though they are unlikely to receive booking

 For the hosts who opted not to shift to Airbnb’s Online Experience, and are instead choosing to move towards long-term rental property investment, this is disrupting the rental market, driving rates down even when the demand is high.